greenstack/portfolio/csharp/UnitStates/README.md

 a selected unit could do, as well as keeping the code clean and potentially giving me the option to expand the capabilities of the units and the actions available to them without too much headache.

+This code was developed from October to December 2018.